azfirefighter/bm-hotspot-cli/README.md

 ---
 ## Any questions?
 Need help?
 Suggestions?
-Feel free to log an issue if you run into one.
+Feel free to log an issue if you run into one or suggest a new feature.